railsgirls/guides.railsgirls.com/_pages/install/macos.md

 You're ready for the workshop.
 If you are preparing before the workshop, you don't have to continue with guides until the day of the workshop.
 See you then!

 {% coach %}
 If there's a coach present, they can help verify the installation by using the scaffold command and inputting data with the generated page with coaches to ensure everything is working.
-Remove the test app `myapp` to make super sure no-one is working in the wrong folder, while following the steps of the workshop.
+Remove the test app `railsgirlsapp` to make super sure no-one is working in the wrong folder, while following the steps of the workshop.
 {% endcoach %}